Integralist/integralist.co.uk/content/page/resume.md

 Alongside that we were tasked with decommissioning a 10yr+ legacy Perl monolithic application stack over to various Python and Go services.

 I've worked primarily within BuzzFeed's OO-INFRA group which sits somewhere in-between traditional infrastructure/operation teams and engineering teams building user facing products.
-Our motivations were to make the lifes of our fellow engineers easier by building tools, services and abstractions that enabled them to work more quickly and efficiently.
+Our motivations were to make the lives of our fellow engineers easier by building tools, services and abstractions that enabled them to work more quickly and efficiently.

 In January 2018 I was promoted to Staff Software Engineer, after helping to design/architect, develop and maintain some of BuzzFeed's key infrastructure and software (CDN, caching strategies, routing behaviours, and security/authentication related concerns).